umarhassan-mitodl/11.124-fall-2011/content/pages/syllabus.md

 The MIT/Wellesley Scheller Teacher Education Program
 ----------------------------------------------------

-The {{% resource_link "2f217672-ced7-4fc0-813e-f68c4e8d7005" "MIT/Wellesley Scheller Teacher Education Program" %}} (STEP) prepares MIT and Wellesley College students to become teachers who are:
+The [MIT/Wellesley Scheller Teacher Education Program](https://education.mit.edu/teacher-licensure/) (STEP) prepares MIT and Wellesley College students to become teachers who are:

 *   Competent to teach in their field and not afraid to challenge established norms
 *   Able to bridge the boundaries among disciplines